drgerg/Pi-based-weather-station/README.md

 The goal of this project is to take advantage of the availability of the modular Pi and Arduino sensors and boards to create a weather station that I could repair when something died.
 The Pi lives on the pole with the sensors, and communicates over WiFi.

 The project is being written in Python 3.
-Everything stays here, this is not ever going to be on the web, although I do intend to eventually upload data to a PWS site like [this one](https://www.pwsweather.com/).
+Everything stays here, this is not ever going to be on the web, although I do upload data to a [PWS site](https://www.pwsweather.com/).

 I am making every attempt to provide enough documentation and schematics for anyone else to duplicate what I've done.

-I am a self-taught rank amateur coder, as anyone with experience can plainly see.
+I am a self-taught coder, as anyone with experience can plainly see.
 What I know is what I've done so far works here, and provides me with reliable and accurate data as compared to all the local commercial and government data sources.

 I use Visual Studio Code in Windows.
 I use Microsoft's Remote-SSH extensions to work with my code on the WeatherPi out on the pole in the backyard.
 The WeatherPi stores its data in a mySQL database running on another machine in the house.
 I use Filezilla to keep local copies of my code when I'm done editing and testing.